 Add modules to layout (flexible columns)

 If your template is using flexible columns, you'll see a plus sign icon on the left-hand side.
 Click this icon to see a list of available module types.
 Choose the module type you'd like to add to your flexible column, then drag and drop the module to add it to your page layout.

-NOTE: You will NOT see the plus sign icon on the left if your template does NOT have flexible columns.
+Please note: you will not see the plus sign icon on the left if your template does not have flexible columns.

 Style your modules

 Your modules will be styled by default based on the stylesheets that are applied to the page, but you can also apply some custom inline styles at the page level.
 To do this, hover over the module you'd like to style, then click the paint brush icon at the top left of the module.
 A pane will appear with the styling options for that particular module.

 Edit your page settingsTo edit your page settings, click on the Settings tab at the top of the website page editor.

 At the top of the Settings screen, you'll see a Basic Info section.
 This is where you'll add in the basic page information for search engines and browsers:

 You can enter code into either Head HTML or Footer HTML to add raw HTML snippets, embed code, or tracking